 Either way, don’t give up on seeking support.
 The right fit is out there somewhere!

 The Computer Will See You Now from The Atlantic

 Textual Healing: Are Apps the Future of Therapy? from The Verge

 Talkspace Reviews: User Testimonials from Around the Web from Talkspace

-I’m an affiliate of Talkspace (although I wrote this post LONG before I was) which means I get a small commission if you sign up through my link.
+This post may contain affiliate links which means I get a small commission if you sign up through my link.
 I only affiliate myself and my blog with products and services I use myself and LOVE and think you’ll love too.
 See my Disclosure Policy for more.